Nitrokey/nethsm/docs/system-design.md

 A separate document describes the REST-based API for consumers.

+NetHSM's hardware is in a 19" rack chassis and consists of an Intel x86 CPU, RAM, SSD, a discrete TPM, and a discrete TRNG.

 The [Muen separation kernel][muen] is an open source microkernel that has been formally proven to contain no runtime errors at the source code level.
 Muen runs on the Intel x86-64 architecture, and uses the VT-x and VT-d features to provide isolation for multiple subjects.
 Muen-based systems are entirely static and configured only at build time.

 We use Muen as the lowest layer, i.e. operating system that runs on the NetHSM hardware.